jtarte/mesh-apic-demo/ca-cert/README.md

 # CA certificates

-This directory contains the root certificates used to generate application certificates.
+This directory contains the root certificates used to generate application certificates, uring pipelines execution.